dasarpai/old.dasarpai.github.io/_dsblog/2023-08-26-Machine-Learning-Metrics.md

 ## Root mean square logarithmic error (RMSLE):
 A measure of the average squared difference between the logarithms of the predicted and actual values, after taking the square root.

-## Normalized discounted cumulative gain (NDCG):
-A measure of the ranking performance of a model.

 ## Precision at k (P@k):
 The percentage of the top k predictions that are correct.